tdnichols/tdnichols.github.io/README.md

 ## Hello Universe!

-This is my first try at github!
+This is a work in progress!

 My Github user page is at:
 https://github.com/tdnichols/